Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Do you coat metals or plastics with the SEA mirror coatings?

-Do you also coat customer-supplied material with the SEA mirror coatings?
+Do you also coat materials provided by customers with SEA mirror coatings?

-Can I use the SEA front surface mirrors as backside-coated mirrors?
+Can I use the SEA front surface mirrors as back surface mirrors?

-How is the reflection of the enhanced aluminum coatings above and below the specified ranges?
+How high is the reflection of the enhanced aluminum coatings above and below the specified wavelength ranges?

 What are the reflection characteristics of the mirrors for polarized light?